 - Gloves and a hat are advisable if the weather is very cold as a lot of heat is lost through the hands and head.

-- If possible avoid vigorous exercise in areas with high levels of air pollution.
+- If possible, avoid vigorous exercise in areas with high levels of air pollution.
 While environmental hazards in highly polluted areas can be reduced by walking in the early morning, late evening, or weekends, it might be better to exercise indoors.

-So what are you waiting for?
+What are you waiting for?
 Even if you don’t fancy striding out solo, there are plenty of options to help you get started.
 It’s easy enough to locate a mall walking, race walking, American Volkssport Association, or Nordic Walking Club near to you so you can have company while you’re getting fit.

-Now you may have heard the saying that good things come to those who wait, but there are so many health and fitness benefits that go with walking that good things actually come to those who walk.
+You may have heard the saying that good things come to those who wait, but there are so many health and fitness benefits that go with walking that good things actually come to those who walk.

-And remember, walking might be cheap but life is priceless.
+Remember: Walking might be cheap but life is priceless.